 - Improved thermal performance for longer recording.

-- Still utilizes a rolling shutter, albeit a very fast one, so not entirely distortion-free like a global shutter.
+- Still utilizes a rolling shutter, albeit a very fast one, so it is not entirely distortion-free, like a global shutter.

 - 8K RAW generates extremely large files, requiring fast and ample storage.